rajkumardusad/rajkumardusad/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-🙋‍♀️ Hey there, I’m Rajkumar Dusad
+🙋‍♀️ I’m Rajkumar Dusad

 💻 I'm a software developer

 🌈 I’m interested in web development and computer science

-🌱 I’m currently learning Go and JavaScript
+🌱 I’m currently learning JavaScript

 <!---
 rajkumardusad/rajkumardusad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.